Before you start...

 These savings assume the house has been insulated, as we always recommend that people insulate their homes properly before considering installing renewable energy systems.
 So you could save money from insulating, and then save the money from switching to wood heating too!

 You may be able to receive payments for the heat you produce from a wood boiler through the government’s Renewable Heat Incentive (RHI).
-This scheme should be launched in Summer 2013.

 From August 2011, you may be able to get help with the installation costs of a wood boiler through the Renewable Heat Premium Payment scheme.